-All highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
+Cash and cash equivalents consists of cash balances and highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
 Cash equivalents are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.
 Restricted cash is excluded from cash and cash equivalents and is included in other long-term assets.